bitfocus/companion-module-renewedvision-propresenter-api/companion/HELP.md

 Introduce how to search for actions, knowing the naming convention Introduce concept of trigger actions (vs say, presentation trigger) When using indexes - counting starts at 0.
+For the action: "Propresenter-API: Presentation: PresentationUUID: Index: Trigger", you can use "Active Presentation UUID" variable to get uuid of active presentation - this is a globally unique identifier of that presentation that should not change

 #### Variables: